sighupio/fury-kubernetes-ingress/README.md

 **Kubernetes Fury Ingress** use CNCF recommended, Cloud Native projects, such as [Ingress NGINX][ingress-nginx-docs] an ingress controller using the well-known NGINX server as a URL path-based routing reverse proxy and load balancer, and [cert-manager](https://github.com/jetstack/cert-manager) to automate the issuing and renewal of TLS certificates from various issuing sources.

-The module also includes additional tools like [Forecastle][forecastle-repo], a web-based global directory of all the services offered by your cluster, and [Pomerium][pomerium-repo], an identity-aware proxy that enables secure access to internal applications.
+The module also includes additional tools like [Forecastle][forecastle-repo], a web-based global directory of all the services offered by your cluster.

 ### Architecture